leanprover-community/blog/posts/cauchy-integral-formula.md

 [prove](https://github.com/leanprover-community/mathlib/pull/11916)
 Gelfand's formula for the spectral radius, pending review.

-In January 2022, I've decided to write an ITP paper about this project.
+In January 2022, I decided to write an ITP paper about this project.
 While searching for references for the paper, I found a [survey by Benedetto Bongiorno](https://doi.org/10.1016/B978-044450263-6/50014-2).
-I still can't understand why I haven't found this survey half a year earlier (I found it by googling for something like "Henstock integral divergence theorem").
+I still can't understand why I didn't find this survey half a year earlier (I found it by googling for something like "Henstock integral divergence theorem").
 I read the survey and found out that the version of the Henstock-Kurzweil integral I used in the project was introduced